 \subsection{Perceptual loss}

-Recent years, some theoretical analysis and experimental results suggested that the high-level features extracted from a well-trained image classification network have the capability to capture some perceptual information from the real-world images~\cite{gatys2015neural,johnson2016perceptual}.
-Specifically, the hidden representations directly extracted by the well-trained image classifier can be regarded as semantic content of the input image, and the image style distribution can be captured by the Gram matrix of the hidden representations.
-Therefore, high-level features extracted from hidden layers of a well-trained CNNs are introduced to optimize image generation models.
-Dosovitskiy and Brox~\cite{dosovitskiy2016generating} calculated the Euclidean distances in high-level feature space of deep neural networks as the deep perceptual similarity metrics to improve their image generation performance.
-Johnson et al.~\cite{johnson2016perceptual}, Bruna et al.~\cite{bruna2015super} and Ledig et al.~\cite{ledig2016photo} use the features extracted from a well-trained VGG network to improve the performance of the single image super-resolution task.
+Recently, some theoretical analysis and experimental results suggested that the high-level features extracted from a well-trained image classification network have the capability to capture the perceptual information from real-world images~\cite{gatys2015neural,johnson2016perceptual}.
+Specifically, representations extracted from hidden layers of well-trained image classification network are beneficial to interpret the semantics of input images, and image style distribution can be captured by the Gram matrix of hidden representations.
+Hence, high-level features extracted from hidden layers of a well-trained classifier are often introduced in image generation models.
+Dosovitskiy and Brox~\cite{dosovitskiy2016generating} took Euclidean distances between high-level features of images as the deep perceptual similarity metrics to improve the performance of image generation.
+Johnson \etal~\cite{johnson2016perceptual}, Bruna \etal~\cite{bruna2015super} and Ledig \etal~\cite{ledig2016photo} used features extracted from a well-trained VGG network to improve the performance of single image super-resolution task.
 In addition, there are works applying high-level features in image style-transfer~\cite{gatys2015neural, johnson2016perceptual}, image de-raining~\cite{zhang2017image} and image view synthesis~\cite{park2017transformation} tasks.